jhcreative/ClientSideAddressBook/README.md

-// DIGITAL PULP ASSIGNMENT NOTES
+// DIGITAL PULP ASSIGNMENT NOTES in no particular order

 1. Thanks, this was fun -- I put together several smaller pieces I had done worked out previously into one working thing, and clarified for myself how some things work that I hadn't been clear on before.